 The influenza vaccine is produced each year according to the current recommendation by the World Health Organization (WHO); it is a so-called seasonal vaccine.
 The recommendation takes into account the currently globally circulating influenza viruses of types A and B. The vaccine generally contains components of two influenza A viruses (A/H1N1 and A/H3N2) and of an influenza-B-virus.
 In larger intervals, there is the danger of the worldwide spread of a completely new influenza pathogen (pandemic).
 After 2009, this was the case with the "new influenza A/H1N1," also sometimes referred to as "swine flu."
-However, this pathogen has meanwhile displaced the previously circulating influenza A/H1N1 viruses and is therefore included as one of the components of the current seasonal influenza vaccine.
-Even if, in exceptional cases, in one season the composition of the vaccine is not changed, a new vaccination should be given, as the duration of immune protection may be shorter, in particular in the elderly and people with pre-existing health conditions.
+However, this pathogen has meanwhile displaced the previously circulating influenza A/H1N1 viruses and is therefore included as one of the components of the vaccine is not changed, a new vaccination should be given, as the duration of immune protection may be shorter, in particular in the elderly and people with pre-existing health conditions.